Difference Between OCI and PIO

 The issuer doesn’t have the right to vote.
 No matter for how many years OCI cardholders stay in India, they are exempted from registering with FRRO.

 PIO stands for Person of Indian Origin.
-A PIO card is issued by an Indian who has the citizenship of another country yet wishes to stay connected to India.
+A PIO card is issued by an Indian who has citizenship in another country yet wishes to stay connected to India.

-The PIO cardholder is eligible to visit India until the next 15 years and stay for approximately 180 days.
-The issuer has to register with FRRO if they wish to stay in India for longer than 180 days.
+The PIO cardholder can visit India for the next 15 years and stay for approximately 180 days.
+The issuer must register with FRRO if they wish to stay in India for over 180 days.

 Comparison Table